p-adrian05/apex-csv-builder/README.md

     }
 }
 ```
+## Implementing Object-specific CSV Service
-Extend the provided abstract CSVService class using the CSVFileService implementation to define your object type specific implementation.
+Extend the provided abstract __CSVService__ class using the __CSVFileService__ implementation to define your object-specific implementation.

-Here's an example:
+Here's an example for the Contact object:
 ```java
 public with sharing class ContactCSVService extends CSVService {